 Gardeners just love to grow attractive Hummingbird flowers.
 This ornamental is a magnet for both hummingbirds and honeybees with its bright, tubular blooms.
 And, it is so easy to grow.
-Some gardeners say the best way to grow them, is to ignore them!
+Some gardeners say the best way to grow the perennial Hummingbird bush, is to ignore them!
 Growing perennial hummingbird plants in a flowerpot on your patio or deck is very rewarding You can watch the Hummingbirds hovering just a few feet away as you watch them from a lounge chair.

 Native to Uruguay in South America where it gets its name, the Hummingbird plant is bushy, growing about 2 feet tall and three feet wide.
 It is a perennial plant, that is grown as an annual in cooler regions of the country.
-It has velvety, grayish-green, leaves.
-The plant produces masses of tubular, bright red, or orange blooms from late spring up to the first killing frost.
+It has velvety, grayish-green and hairy leaves.
+The plant produces masses of tubular, bright blooms from late spring up to the first killing frost.
+The hummingbirds feed upon the rich nectar in the flowers.
+In turn, as the hummingbirds move from flower to flower, they aid in the pollination process.
+The flowers produce tiny fruit which contain the seeds for future generations of this small bush.

 Try growing the Hummingbird Plant in containers, baskets, beds, and borders.